 By 2012, WCHC officially became a non-profit, offering mini-grants to all professionals who are working with autistic and deaf children.
 Roberts has always helped charities seeking programs and funds that benefit autistic and deaf children.

 We are proud to say that WCHC is the only convention that is 100% founded for charity, which sets it apart from the rest.
 It is also the only convention of its kind located west of Rockies.

 As a Haunters Convention

 As a convention, organizers are proud that they have among the best classes and speakers.
-Their convention is always filled with industry experts, make up and prop experts, and haunted attraction owners.
+Their convention is filled with industry experts, makeup and prop experts, and haunted attraction owners.

 Among the events they organize are networking events, a horror movie night, a costume ball, and haunt tours.
 The WCHC tradeshows always feature top industry vendors that selling costumes, props, makeup and more.